Farmaan02/CivicSense/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Final GitHub Preparation

+This repository has been fully prepared for GitHub with:
+- Complete documentation
+- Contribution guidelines
+- Issue and pull request templates
+- Security policy
+- Development guide
+- Code of conduct
+- Example environment variables
+- MIT License

+The repository is ready for public release and community contributions.

+For detailed information about the GitHub preparation process, see [GITHUB_PREPARE_SUMMARY.md](GITHUB_PREPARE_SUMMARY.md).

 ## Development Notes

 ### Frontend